FlatFilers/csvjson-app/README.md

 ===

 Q: What if I fund a bug or would like to propose an enhancement? <br/>
-A: Report it via [Github issues](https://github.com/martindrapeau/csvjson-app/issues).
+A: Report it via [GitHub issues](https://github.com/martindrapeau/csvjson-app/issues).

 Q: What performs minification? <br/>
-A: Javascript minification is done with a PHP implmentation of Douglas Crockford's JSMin.
+A: JavaScript minification is done with a PHP implmentation of Douglas Crockford's JSMin.
 See `application/libraries/jsmin.php` for details.
 CSS minification comes from http://code.google.com/p/minify/.
 See `application/libraries/cssmin.php`.

 Q: Does bundling and minification support CSS pre-processing like SASS, LESS or Stylus? <br/>
 A: No. Feel free to fork and add it.
 Would be nice.